adnpark/adnpark/README.md

 ### Hi there 👋

-I’m a DevRel Engineer and Technical Writer, passionate about bringing builders and communities together inCrypto/Web3.
+I’m a DevRel Engineer and Technical Writer, bringing builders and communities together in Web3/Crypto.
 I love learning and sharing technical knowledge with others.